Nilo Peçanha: Administration

-Peçanha was a man of sharp political wit who carved a practical and non-doctrinaire course between the positivists and the idealistic adherents of a pure Republican system that fought each other during the first decades of Brazilian Republic.
+Peçanha carved a practical and non-doctrinaire course between the positivists and the idealistic adherents of a pure Republican system that fought each other during the first decades of Brazilian Republic.
 He was renowned for anticipating all the movements of his adversaries and achieving good political outcomes even when the odds were not favorable.

 During his presidency, Peçanha created the Ministry of Agriculture, Commerce and Industry, as well as the Indian Protection Service (SPI) and inaugurated the first system of technical schools in Brazil.
 He also began a basic sanitation program in the Baixada Fluminense region.
 He fought the excesses of workers in the public service and the high government expenditures that caused the elevation of taxes.

+Build-up to 1910 Election

+By the time he had ascended to presidency, the candidates for the Brazilian Election of 1910 had already been decided.
+As a result, tensions between the two candidates and their factions were high in his presidency.

+Rui Barbosa started a run for the presidency promoting the Campanha Civilista against Marshal Hermes da Fonseca's Campanha Salvadora, and attracted the opposition and discontent of the military.

+Post-presidency and death

 At the end of his mandate, he returned to the Senate and two years later was again elected President (Governor) for the state of Rio de Janeiro.
 He gave up this post in 1917 to take up the position of Minister of Foreign Relations and during his rule Brazil declared war against the Central Powers in World War I. In 1918, he was again elected to the Senate.

 In 1921 he was a leader of the Republican Reaction Movement which had the goal of championing the politics of liberalism against those of the state oligarchies.
 His run for the presidency was supported by the state governments of Rio Grande do Sul, Rio de Janeiro and Pernambuco, and also by a large part of the military.
 The campaign was fierce with mutual attacks and the famous case of letters falsely attributed to candidate Artur Bernardes which insulted the military and the former president Marshal Hermes da Fonseca.
 Brazil was divided and despite the strong support, Peçanha was defeated by Artur Bernardes, the pro-government candidate in the presidential election of 1922.

 Peçanha died in 1924 in Rio de Janeiro, Federal District, retired from political life.
 His nephew, Celso Peçanha, later served as the acting Governor of Rio de Janeiro from 1961 to 1962.